-Home > Areas Served – Criminal Defense Help in Northern Kentucky and Ohio > Warren County Criminal Defense Lawyer – Ohio > Lebanon Criminal Defense Attorney
+Home > Areas Served – Criminal Defense Help in Northern Kentucky and Ohio > Warren County Criminal Defense Lawyer – Ohio > Criminal Defense Attorney in Lebanon, OH

 If you have been arrested in Lebanon, Ohio, the best way to protect yourself is to call a Cincinnati criminal defense lawyer of Luftman, Heck & Associates.
 Facing criminal charges is intimidating and you may not understand your rights well enough to avoid being taken advantage of by the police or prosecutors.
 Often times the police will lie to you to get you to say something incriminating and prosecutors will make it sound like they have a stronger case against you than they really have.
 The criminal justice system can seem rigged against you if you do not have an attorney to guide your way.